TRN10/NoSQL-Social-Network-API/README.md

 ### Usage

-this application provides the required routes to the Mongo database in order  to   create, update and delete  users , thoughts and reactions
+This application provides the routes required by the front end to the Mongo database in order to create/read/update and delete users, thoughts and reactions.

-### Credits

 ### Licenses